This is a letter to me for when I’m suicidal. I’m hoping you’ll also take it as a letter to you when you are suicidal. I hope it helps us both.

 • Going to a hospital to get inpatient help

-• Using PRN medications to dull to pain or even sleep through some of it (Note: This should only be done with a doctor’s supervision and likely isn’t a good choice for those with a history of addiction.)
+• Using PRN medications to dull the pain or even sleep through some of it (Note: This should only be done with a doctor’s supervision and likely isn’t a good choice for those with a history of addiction.)

 • Finding a way to get some of those feelings out of you, such as by exercising or creating art